alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 ```

 And finally delete the message (though it's not necessary in this scenario
-because message will not appear appear anymore because of counter over limit):
+because message will not appear anymore because of counter is over limit):
 ```
 CALL main_schema.delete_message_from_queue(1);
 ```